CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-haproxy.md

     ip maddr show
     ```

-- As for the virtual IP, the Master HAProxy should own the Virtual IP address, `ip a` command will show if that node has the IP address, the sample output:
+- As for the virtual IP on the HAProxy server, the Master HAProxy should own the Virtual IP address, `ip a` command will show if that node has the VIP address, the sample output:

  ```
  2: ens160: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP qlen 1000